fbpx

 The archeological sites of Mycenae and Tiryns are well-preserved sites of the two largest cities of the Mycenaean civilization, which dominated the eastern Mediterranean world from the 15th to the 12th century BC. and played a vital role in the development of classical Greece and its culture.

-Mycenae lies northern to the city of Argos on the top of a low hill that overlooks the valley, stretching till the shores of the Argolic Gulf.
-Built on a naturally fortified location, theAcropolis of Mycenae is the first thing visitors see when they set foot in the region.
+Mycenae lies northern to the city of Argos on the top of a low hill that overlooks the valley, stretching to the shores of the Argolic Gulf.

-With colossal stone blocks put into creating an impenetrable wall for the protection of the “Anax” and his people, ancient Mycenae was for sure one of the most progressive and impressive places of prehistoric Greece.
-Don't miss the chance to visit the birthplace of Agamemnon and relive the history of Mycenae through the words of the most revered poet n human history, Homer
+With colossal stone blocks put into creating an impenetrable wall for the protection of the 'Anax' and his people, ancient Mycenae was for sure one of the most progressive and impressive places of prehistoric Greece.

-During your visit, relive the stories of the Trojan War, visit massive tombs of Kings and Queens and walk around the palatial complex of Mycenae surrounded by the impressive Cyclopean walls!
+During your visit, relive the stories of the Trojan War, visit massive tombs of Kings and Queens, and walk around the palatial complex of Mycenae surrounded by the impressive Cyclopean walls!

 The Medieval City of Rhodes